How to Start a Cleaning Business?

 To start a business with any name other than your own, you have to register your business name with your state government.

-Your company name will be the DBA(Doing Business As) that you’ll further use for getting an Employer Identification Number.
+Your cleaning company name will be the DBA(Doing Business As) that you’ll further use for getting an Employer Identification Number.

 If you start a business with your own name, there’s no need for registration.
 However, not registering a business means you lose eligibility for tax and legal benefits.

 Since cleaning businesses are either a partnership or an individually-owned company, you’ll have to register with the state where you’re conducting your business.

 You are eligible to register with a state government if:

 If most of your clientele comes from a particular state, you need to register with the local authorities.
 Depending on which state you live in, you’ll either have to send filled paper documents or register online.

 Mostly, the total fee for registration is below $300, but the amount may vary depending on your business model and state.
 Make sure you have information below on hand:

 If your cleaning business is a partnership or corporation, you must have a registered agent for filing for registration.

 The agent will receive the paperwork on your behalf and must be a resident of the state where you conduct business.